 The Stephenson Studio School Trust is a related party by virtue of the Principal, Vice Principal of Quality and Development and Chair of the College being on the Board of Trustees of the Stephenson Studio School Trust.
-During the year the College charged The Stephenson Studio School Trust £401,327 (2020: £235,350) in respect of school link, accommodation and related charges.
-At 31 July 2021 there was an amount of £61,000 (2020: £6,000) that was owed by The Stephenson Studio School Trust and is included in debtors.
+During the year the College charged The Stephenson Studio School Trust £483,673 (2021: £401,327) in respect of school link, accommodation and related charges.
+At 31 July 2022 there was an amount of £ Nil (2021: £61,000) that was owed by The Stephenson Studio School Trust and is included in debtors.

-No Governor has received any remuneration or waived payments from the College during the year (2020: none).
+No Governor has received any remuneration or waived payments from the College during the year (2021: none).
+Two individuals were employed via limited companies during the year, prior to being appointed by the Corporation as Governors.
+There is no overlap between these appointments.